 Why study German at Durham?

-Students welcome that we teach almost everything, including our cultural modules, in German.
-This means students are using their German actively from day one of their studies, and can operate in the target language at a high level in a range of contexts throughout their course of study.
-That pays dividends in the year abroad, and in future professional life.
+Students welcome the fact that we teach many of our modules, including our cultural seminars, through the medium of German.
+This means students are using their German actively from day one of their studies, and can operate in the target language at a high level in a range of contexts by the time they graduate.
+This pays dividends in future professional life.
 All of our lecturers have native or near-native German.

-According to the NSS, Durham German ranks with Modern Languages in fourth place nationwide.
-Students particularly like the regular contact with their lecturers to monitor academic progress, the fact that our cultural modules are taught in German, and the extensive written and spoken feedback on their assignments, and the strong sense of community among students and staff in German.
+According to the Complete University Guide (2017), German at Durham ranks in second place nationwide.
+Students particularly like the regular contact with their lecturers to monitor academic progress, the fact that many of our cultural modules are taught in German, the extensive written and spoken feedback on their assignments, and the strong sense of community among students and staff in German.